Elizabeth Prelogar confirmed as solicitor general ahead of Supreme Court battles over abortion, guns

 In addition to presenting the government’s views at the high court, the solicitor general is responsible for the department’s appellate strategy and for deciding whether the government will support a particular side in cases where the federal government has an interest.

 Prelogar is a former law clerk to Justices Ruth Bader Ginsburg and Elena Kagan, the first woman to serve as solicitor general.
-Before that, Prelogar was a law clerk for Attorney General Merrick Garland during his tenure as a judge on the appeals court in Washington.
+Before that, Prelogar was a law clerk for Attorney General Merrick Garland during his tenure as a judge on the appeals court in D.C.

 From January until her nomination in August, Prelogar had held the solicitor general’s post on an acting basis.

-Earlier this month, the Senate Judiciary Committee advanced Prelogar’s nomination on a 13-9 vote.
+Earlier this month, the Senate Judiciary Committee advanced Prelogar’s nomination on a 13-to-9 vote.

-“While her credentials are impeccable and her advocacy record impressive, what stands out even more about Ms. Prelogar is her commitment to providing unbiased legal advice, her dedication to safeguarding the role of career attorneys within the [Justice] Department, and her demonstrated ability to advance legal arguments separate and apart from her own beliefs,” the committee chairman Sen. Richard J. Durbin (D-Ill.), said during the hearing.
+“While her credentials are impeccable and her advocacy record impressive, what stands out even more about Ms. Prelogar is her commitment to providing unbiased legal advice, her dedication to safeguarding the role of career attorneys within the [Justice] Department, and her demonstrated ability to advance legal arguments separate and apart from her own beliefs,” Sen. Richard J. Durbin (D-Ill.), the Judiciary Committee’s chairman, said during the hearing.